Kkthnx-Wow/HistorianHelper/README.md

 ## Join the Community

-Connect with thousands of users who have embraced KkthnxUI and related addons.
+Connect with thousands of users who have embraced HistorianHelper and related addons.
 Whether you're a casual player or a seasoned veteran, join our vibrant community on [Discord](https://discord.gg/Rc9wcK9cAB).

 ## Show Your Support

-Appreciate the hard work that goes into KkthnxUI and addons like JupaHelper?
+Appreciate the hard work that goes into HistorianHelper and addons?
 Consider showing your support:

 - **Gift Gametime/Blizzard Balance**: Send to Kkthnx's gamertag: **Kkthnx#1105** or via **JRussell20@gmail.com**.
 - **Donate via PayPal**: [PayPal Donation](https://www.paypal.com/paypalme/kkthnxtv).